 Amplify Flutter - Cat Image App

-AWS Amplify Flutter launched it developer preview this week.
-For those who aren't aware I'm a massive Flutter lover and I've gone as far to even teach a course on it.
+AWS Amplify Flutter launched its developer preview this week.
+For those who aren't aware I'm a massive Flutter lover and I've gone as far as to even teach a course on it.
 Cross-platform mobile development has always been difficult when particular libraries aren't always available across Android and iOS.
-Flutter has been growing rapidly over the last couple years in this space and attracted enough attention that AWS have developed Amplify integration with Flutter.
+Flutter has been growing rapidly over the last couple of years in this space and attracted enough attention that AWS has developed Amplify integration with Flutter.

 If you aren't aware of what AWS Amplify is, just imagine a set of awesome tools and services all bundled up for ease of use.
 Incorporating the best and most secure practices from scratch.